Check This Out! -Veteran Acres Park offers something for every season

 Check out the energy production in real time!

 Be sure to check out the bottom of the report for the Environmental Benefits to Date.
-As of May 1, the energy produced by the solar panel could power 109 houses for 1 day, and it has offset the equivalent of 58 trees!
+As of August 2014 enough electricity has been produced to power one cell phone for 422 years!

 Entrances off of Route 176 and Walkup Road - 140 Acres